mahesh-hegde-nutanix/carrier-pigeon/README.md

 vsce package ## may need to add npm dir to $PATH before running this
 ```

-* This produces a .vsix extension.
-* Install it by Cmd+Shift+P -> "Extensions: Install from VSIX".
-* Open "Carrier Pigeon for AI" from the activity bar (same bar which shows files, search, extensions).
+This produces a .vsix extension.
+Install it by Cmd+Shift+P -> "Extensions: Install from VSIX".
+After installation, open "Carrier Pigeon for AI" from the activity bar (usually on the left or right, same bar which shows files, search, extensions etc...).

 ## Disclaimer
-Fully vibe coded.
+Fully vibe coded (with oversight - the idea and architectural decisions are mine).

 Initially used cursor.
 Last few edits were produced by `pigeon` itself so it has become good enough now.